 Due Dates, Late Fees and Interest

-Tuition, mandatory fees, and on-campus housing charges and meal plan charges are due on the first day of each term.
+Tuition, mandatory fees, course fees, on-campus housing charges and meal plan charges are due on the first day of each term.
 Payment is late after the first day of the term and subject to late fees if all charges are not paid by the 15th of each month.

 Miscellaneous charges such as Bookstore purchases, medical service charges, ID card replacement and others; have a 30-day payment due date.
 Miscellaneous charges remaining unpaid after 30-days are considered past due and are subject to late fees and interest.